Data Wrangling

 # Take the mean of the expression values for sample1

-That is great, if we only wanted the average from one of the samples (one column in a data frame), but we need to get this information from all 12 samples, so all 12 columns.
-It would be ideal to get a vector of 12 values that we can add to the metadata data frame.
+This gives us the average from one of the samples (one column in a DataFrame), but we need to get this information from all 12 samples (therefore all columns).
+Ideally, we want a list of 12 values that we can easily add to the metadata DataFrame.
 What is the best way to do this?

 samplemeans = rpkm_ordered.mean()